Model-Checking of Linear-Time Properties in Multi-Valued Systems: Multi-valued logic: some preliminaries

 \end{definition}

 If $l$ is a distributive lattice, then a non-zero element $x$ in $l$ is join-irreducible iff $x\leq y\vee z$ implies that $x\leq y$ or $x\leq z$ for any $y,z\in l$.
 We use $JI(l)$ to denote the set of join-irreducible elements in $l$.
-It is well-known that $l$ is join-irreducible elements generated if $l$ is a finite distributive lattice, that is, for any $a\in l$, there exists a subset $A$ of $JI(l)$ such that $a=\bigvee A$.
-In other words, every element of $l$ can be written as a join of finite join-irreducible elements.
+It is well-known that $l$ is generated by its join-irreducible elements if $l$ is a finite distributive lattice, that is, for any $a\in l$, there exists a finite subset $A$ of $JI(l)$ such that $a=\bigvee A$.
+In other words, every element of $l$ can be written as the join of finitely many join-irreducible elements.

 Furthermore, we present the definition of de Morgan algebra, also called quasi-Boolean algebra as in \cite{chechik04}.